Abd-elr4hman/Autonomous-Industry-Intelligence-Report-Generation-Agent/readme.md

 If the limitations above are lifted, an increase in the quantity of the information and its quality is expected...

-limitations above stifled any opportunity to experiment furthur.
+limitations above stifled any opportunity to experiment further.

 ## To Run API